This was a recent clue in a crossword I was doing:

 * As for that crossword clue and answer – do get in touch if you want it decoded.

-And let me know in the comments what you’ve learned from your younger self that you want to now take forward with you.
+And let me know on Twitter @JPCoaching what you’ve learned from your younger self that you want to now take forward with you, get in touch here.